Pope98/Android-Java-Kotlin/README.md

 3) Program creates window and displays photos in list.
 If you click on a photo, a selected photo will be fitted in a new window.

+!!
+If program doesn't run, try creating a new folder 'images' in project directory dogs1.

 Made by Povilas Petrauskas 2018-09-19